SahitiC/procrastination_taxonomy/README.md

 ## Description

-1. data/ - folder containing original data from Zhang and Ma 2024 and intermediate pre-processed, clustered data files; also contains output data from model fitting and recovery
+1. data/ - folder containing original data from Zhang and Ma 2024 and intermediate pre-processed, clustered data files; also contains output data from model fitting and recovery analyses
 2. plots/ - folder containing all plots as vector images and final figures in the paper The following modules contain some helper functions for further steps:
 3. mdp_algms.py - functions for algorithms that find the optimal policy in MDPs, based on dynamic programming